 About the Podcast

-With over 65 million downloads, Canadian True Crime is Canada’s top indie podcast and was named by Apple Podcasts as the #5 podcast in Canada overall for 2023.
+With over 70 million downloads, Canadian True Crime is Canada’s top indie podcast.

 As a proud independent podcast, Canadian True Crime is represented by Acast and funded primarily through advertising.